OWASP/www-board-candidates/grant_ongers.md

 ```

 ```
-The reasons for the first two should be self explainitory: more members means we will have more membership revunue - but more importantly we will be bringing our mission to more people and to people more able to make an impact on code quality.
+The reasons for the first two should be self explanatory: more members means we will have more membership revenue - but more importantly we will be bringing our mission to more people and to people more able to make an impact on code quality.
 And corporations that leverage OWASP should (and for the most part want to) contribute back.
 Let's help them do so.
 ```

 #### Automation and now AI have been good for AppSec in that it has increased the speed of releases, improved detection of coding flaws and reduced overall operating costs.
 At the same time, jobs in AppSec are moving from analyst positions to lower paid engineering positions.
 What do you see as being OWASP's role in the industry in ten years and how would you begin to position OWASP to get there?
 ```
 OWASP should be talking to the engineers, we should be an organisation of engineers and for engineers.
 The work described earlier will help us position ourselves as the place for developers to go for knowledge, frameworks, and tools to ensure security quality of their code is at the right level.
 ```